-- Show clearly how a complaint will be dealt with and by whom
+- Show clearly how we deal with a complaint and by whom.

 What is a complaint?

-We think that a complaint is 'an expression of dissatisfaction about a Council service'.
+A complaint is 'an expression of dissatisfaction about one of our services'.

-- A mistake in the way a decision has been taken
+- A mistake in the way we have taken a decision.

-- Not following the law or the Council's own policies
+- Not following the law or our own policies.

 A complaint can fall broadly into one of three categories: